Shaga-Matula/blue-pulse-pp5/README.md

 - [Blue Pulse Repository](https://github.com/Shaga-Matula/blue-pulse-pp5)
 - [Heroku Site](https://bluepulsepp5-165b4a2f3a08.herokuapp.com)

+## Introduction
+The creator of the Blue Pulse project is Paul Gleeson a student as Code Institute.
+The project aims to provide a toung and cheek view to a fictious band called Blue Pulse.
+Whilst the band is fictious (Fingers Gleeson) the music is real and was recorded by the group in home studios throughout the years.
+The mail goal is to "get the music out there" and hopefully someone will like a song or two and help us record the tracks properly in a studio.
+Merchandis and branding picture were created with the permission of  - [My Free Logo](https://myfreelogomaker.com/ )

 # Project Discription

 - Blue Pulse is a band that creates soulful music that touches the heart and soul of its listeners.
 The official website of the band offers a range of features that cater to the needs of its fans and potential new listeners.